 Witold Litwin.
 Stored and Inherited Relations.
 Lamsade Technical Report, Mars, 2016.
-Revised, 33p, version archived in Computer Archives, March 2017, pdf.
+Revised, 33p, March 2017 snapshot archived in Computing Research Repository (CoRR), pdf.
 10p revised conference version untitled “SQL for Stored and Inherited Relations” published at ICEIS 2019, pdf , pptx.

 As the name suggests, the next property of an SDVS is to typically use a large cloud.
 The final distinguish property is that every SDVS search carries a user-defined time limit, say R over the search time at every of its cloud nodes.
 The overall worst search time is then R usually as well.
 To meet R, a node that gets a search over some records, first estimates its throughput.
 If the calculus shows the node unable to meet R, it splits the key set.
 The split sends a part of the set, say P, basically a half, to another node, for processing of the virtual records with keys within P. The partitioning is recursive till every node estimates itself able to respects R. Presently, the hash partitioning and the range partitioning of virtual records have been studied.